Medium/oid/README.md

 ### oid.hash(value)

+Return an identity hash of the given value or object.
+The return value from two calls to this function are guaranteed to be the same when given the same input, where "same" is the relationship defined by the triple-equals (`===`) operator of JavaScript.

-Return an identity hash of the given value.
-The return value is guaranteed to be a positive (non-negative and non-zero) integer value.
-The return value is *never* guaranteed to be unique.
+The return value is furthermore guaranteed to be a positive (non-negative and non-zero) integer value.

+The return value is *never* guaranteed to be unique across multiple values.
+That is, there are many pairs of values or objects that are not the same but which *do* have the same identity hash.
+Somewhat more mathematically: `hash(x) !== hash(y)` implies that `x !== y`, but `hash(x) === hash(y)` does not imply that `x === y`.

 For regular objects (including arrays and functions), this returns an arbitrary internally-generated id number.

 For strings, this returns a hash based on the characters contained in the string.
-The algorithm used is similar to that used by `String.hashCode()` in Java.
+The algorithm used is similar to (but not quite identical to) that used by `String.hashCode()` in Java.

 For numbers, this returns a hash based on the numeric value.
 More specifically, it is produced by inspecting the underlying byte representation of the